ashutosh229/templateRepoPython/README.md

-this is the project with MLops
+This is the Template for any python project